urth-inc/metatell_plugin_template/README.md

 ## List of plugin templates

+- [CustomLeaveButton](./CustomLeaveButton): This plugin template shows how to create a custom leave button.
-- [CustomToolbarButton](./CustomToolbarButton): This plugin adds a custom button to the metatell toolbar.
+- [CustomToolbarButton](./CustomToolbarButton): This plugin template shows how to create a custom toolbar button.
-- [CustomOverlay](./CustomOverlay): This plugin adds a custom overlay to the metatell page.
+- [CustomOverlay](./CustomOverlay): This plugin template shows how to create a custom overlay.